-Leanne (mom): I had been talking with Makenzie every few days saying, “Where are you today?” as a mom would do.
-She had called me saying she was leaving Brussels and going to London because she wanted to travel on her own, but she didn’t feel that well.
+Makenzie’s mom, Leanne, remembers this part of the trip well.
+“I had been talking with Makenzie every few days saying, ‘Where are you today?’ as a mom would do.
+She had called me saying she was leaving Brussels and going to London because she wanted to travel on her own, but she didn’t feel that well.”

-Seven Corners said, “You know what, we will handle this; we will find her; we will take care of this.”
-For 24, 36 hours we were trying to get hold of Makenzie, and Seven Corners finally calls me back and says, “Hey we found her, we’ve spoken with the doctors.”
+“Seven Corners said, ‘You know what, we will handle this.
+We will find her.
+We will take care of this,’” remembered Leanne.
+“For 24, 36 hours we were trying to get hold of Makenzie, and Seven Corners finally calls me back and says, ‘Hey we found her, we’ve spoken with the doctors.’”

-And they had me on the flight I believe that afternoon or evening.
-Then a driver met me at the airport and drove me two and a half hours to Calais.
-He actually walked me up to her hospital room where there was this great reunion — one of those things.
+“They had me on the flight, I believe that afternoon or evening,” said Leanne.
+“Then a driver met me at the airport and drove me two-and-a-half hours to Calais.
+He actually walked me up to her hospital room where there was this great reunion.”

-Makenzie: They discharged me from the hospital on Friday, September 25.
-The next day, they were like, “Do you want to fly out on Saturday, or do you want to fly out on Sunday and maybe get a day to rest?”
-Since I wasn’t sure how my symptoms were going to go afterward, I wanted to get a day to rest.
+After seven days, Makenzie was released from the hospital.
+“They discharged me from the hospital on Friday, Sept.
+25,” said Makenzie.
+“The next day, they were like, ‘Do you want to fly out on Saturday, or do you want to fly out on Sunday and maybe get a day to rest?’
+Since I wasn’t sure how my symptoms were going to go afterward, I wanted to get a day to rest.”

-Makenzie: For me to be able to lay down that whole flight and get some rest, I was so grateful.
-After that experience, it really occurred to me that something can go wrong at any moment, and you need to be prepared for it.
+“For me to be able to lay down that whole flight and get some rest, I was so grateful,” said Makenzie.
+“After that experience, it really occurred to me that something can go wrong at any moment, and you need to be prepared for it.
 I never go on a trip without insurance anymore.
-I’m about to take a trip to Japan and insurance was the first thing I bought.
+I’m about to take a trip to Japan, and insurance was the first thing I bought.”